Terrence Fede: Miami Dolphins

 Fede was selected by the Miami Dolphins in the seventh round, 234th overall, in the 2014 NFL draft.
 He was the first ever player from Marist College to be drafted.
-On December 21, 2014, Fede blocked a punt forcing a safety to win the game against the Minnesota Vikings.
+On December 21, Fede blocked a punt for a safety with 41 seconds left to break a tie and give the Dolphins a 37-35 victory over the Minnesota Vikings.
+It was the latest point in a game in NFL history that a safety proved to be the winning margin.
 Fede was an occasional starter during his tenure with Miami.
-On December 21, 2014, Fede blocked a punt for a safety with 41 seconds left to break a tie and give his Miami Dolphins 37-35 victory over the Minnesota Viking.
-It was the latest point in a game in NFL history that a safety proved to be the winning margin.

 On October 28, 2016, Fede, along with Senior Vice Presidents Nat Moore and Jason Jenkins and Dolphins staff flew to Port-au-Prince, Haiti to deliver medical supplies, safe water solutions and generators to help rebuild homes.
 The visit was arranged in conjunction with the City of North Miami and the North Miami Police Department.

 Buffalo Bills

 On April 4, 2018, Fede signed with the Buffalo Bills.
-He was released on September 1, 2018.
+He was released by the Bills on September 1.

 New York Giants

 On August 3, 2019, Fede was signed by the New York Giants.
-He was waived on August 31, 2019 during the pre-season roster cuts.
+He was waived by the Giants on August 31, as part of final roster cuts.

 Personal life

-Fede's cousin, Audric Estimé, is a running back who plays for the Denver Broncos.
+Fede's cousin, Audric Estimé, is a running back who plays for the New Orleans Saints.
 Fede's parents raised Estimé and his brother after their mother died of sickle cell disease when Estimé was ten years old.